If you have been diagnosed with Atrial Fibrillation or AFib, can you still qualify for life insurance? What would your rate be? Will you be declined?

 Medications, such as Dofetilide, Tikosyn, Flecainide, Propafenone, Amiodarone (Cordarone, Pacerone), Sotalol, Betapace, and Sorine have been used to treat Atrial Fibrillation successfully.

-You doctor might also prescribe blood thinners, like Warfarin (Coumadin), based on your condition.
-We have helped clients taking these medications get approved for life insurance in the past.
+Your doctor might also prescribe blood thinners, like Warfarin (Coumadin), based on your condition.
+We have helped clients taking these medications to get approved for life insurance in the past.

 Do you smoke?